Professor Michael A. Peters

 After completing my PhD on Wittgenstein at Auckland University in 1984 I worked on a series of evaluation projects on the Official Information Act 1981 and on the introduction of oral Maori in NZ schools (Te Reo o Te Taitokerau), before taking a position at the University of Canterbury, where I had previously majored in Philosophy of Science for a BSc.
 At Canterbury I worked on political economy of education under neoliberalism.
 I was invited to return to Auckland University in 1992 and headed up Cultural & Policy Studies in Education, an academic group that included a strong Maori research agenda, sociology and critical philosophy of education based on critical social theory and evaluations of educational policy.
 I was appointed to a Personal Chair at Auckland in 2000 and held this position together with that of Research Professor at the University of Glasgow (2000-05) where I continued working on a combination of education and critical philosophy.
 I accepted an invitation as Excellence Hire Professor at the University of Illinois (Urbana-Champaign) (2005-2011) and returned to NZ to take up my current position at the University of Waikato.

+I have a strong interest in innovative practices in academic writing and publishing.
 I am the executive editor of the SSCI journal, Educational Philosophy and Theory (Routledge, 14 issues per year) for 20 years, the flagship journal of the Philosophy of Education Society of Australasia (PESA) and I am the founding editor of Policy Futures in Education, E-Learning and Digital Media, and Knowledge Cultures.
 In 2016 I established The Video Journal of Education and Pedagogy and The Editors’ Collective (NZ), that I established to develop an experimental and innovative culture for academic publishing and collective writing, especially for emerging Australasian scholars.

 Find more research publications by Michael Peters